 Once the screening mammography is complete, our Volpara software will determine your breast density score and your technologist will decide if an ultrasound is appropriate.

-A diagnostic breast ultrasound or an automated breast ultrasound may be booked as a supplement to a screening mammography for patients with extremely dense breast tissue (Volpara D score) or patients who have a high risk factor for breast cancer (first-degree relative diagnosed with breast cancer) combined with heterogeneously dense breast tissue (Volpara C score).
+A diagnostic breast ultrasound or an automated breast ultrasound may be booked as a supplement to a screening mammography for patients with extremely dense breast tissue (Volpara D score) or heterogeneously dense breast tissue (Volpara C) combined with additional risk factors for breast malignancy (e.g., first-degree relative diagnosed with breast cancer).

 Dense breast tissue is a clinical diagnosis that can only be assessed by mammography.
 Dense breasts have less fat and more glandular and connective tissue, which make a mammogram harder to read so smaller cancers may be hidden.
 Very dense breast tissue can also increase breast cancer risk.
 For more information about breast density, read our article What are Dense Breasts?